frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 God and the Church become purely "internal matters of conscience, and the Church and the Pope are subjected to aggressive attacks, either directly or indirectly, through persons or institutions unfaithful to the Magisterium.

-"Not infrequently as a result of laicism the individual citizen, the life of the family, and the commonwealth as a whole are all removed from the beneficent and wholesome influence of God and of his Church.
+"Not infrequently as a result of laicism the individual citizen, the life of the family, and of the commonwealth as a whole are all removed from the beneficent and wholesome influence of God and of his Church.

 "Then, day by day, the symbols and symptoms of those errors which corrupted the heathens of old declare themselves more plainly and more lamentably.
 And all this in parts of the world where the light of Christian civilization has shone for centuries (Pope Pius XII, *Summi Pontificatus*, October 20, 1939).